arifbinazhar/Histone-Linker-Atlas/README.md

 # Integrated analysis of linker histone dysregulation and genomic alterations across neurodevelopmental disorders (autism) and cancer

-This project implements a reproducible bioinformatics pipeline to systematically map differential expression and genomic alterations of linker histone (H1 family) genes across disease contexts using primary transcriptomic (GEO) and cancer genomics (TCGA-GDC) datasets.
+This project implements a reproducible bioinformatics pipeline to systematically map **differential expression** and **genomic alterations** of linker histone (H1 family) genes across disease contexts using primary transcriptomic (*GEO*) and cancer genomics (*cBioPortal*) datasets.
 The pipeline enables automated multi-omics integration to identify linker histones showing convergent evidence of dysregulation or alteration, providing a scalable data-mining framework to support hypothesis generation and experimental prioritization in chromatin biology and disease research.

 ## Scientific Motivation